eco4cast/neon4cast-docs/docs/01-Ticks.md

 **Motivation**

 We chose to use the density of *Amblyomma americanum* nymphs for several reasons.
 The first is that *Amblyomma americanum* is a vector of multiple pathogens, many of which cause human disease, and a forecast for their abundance could aid decisions in public health and personal protective measures.
 For simplicity, we chose to focus on one species for the abundance challenge, and the *Amblyomma americanum* nymphs are the most abundant tick observed in the NEON data.
-Most ticks are observed in to forested plots, and by standardizing the data to density of ticks observed per unit effort in the forested plots, we hope to avoid forecasters predicting sampling effort.
+Most ticks are observed in the forested plots, and by standardizing the data to density of ticks observed per unit effort, we hope to avoid forecasters predicting sampling effort.
 We scaled the density to be representative of ticks per plot, which is more interpretable than ticks per square meter.
 Also, tick drags occur every three weeks.
 By having the challenge be for forecasting every week, participants won't have to predict which weeks drags occur.

 ### Focal sites